Sebecus: History and species

 A third species of Sebecus, S. querejazus, was named in 1991 from the early Paleocene Santa Lucia Formation in Bolivia.
 This extended the range of Sebecus back to the beginning of the Paleogene, soon after the Cretaceous–Paleogene extinction event.
 In 1993, Gasparini et al. described Sebecus carajazus.
 This was not a fourth species but a misspelling, or lapsus calami, of Sebecus querejazus.

 A 2007 study of sebecids reclassified several species.
 The two species S. huilensis and S. querejazus were given their own genera, Zulmasuchus and Langstonia, respectively.
 Langstonia huilensis, named after Langston, was distinguished from Sebecus by its narrower snout and widely spaced teeth.
 Zulmasuchus querejazus, named after Zulma Gasparini, one of the authors of the study, differs from Sebecus in its wider snout.

 The postcranial skeleton of S. icaeorhinus was virtually unknown until Pol et al. (2012) described postcranial remains of several individuals of this species, including a partially articulated specimen MPEF-PV 1776 with anterior region of the dentary (allowing the identification of this individual as representing S. icaeorhinus) and most of the postcranial skeleton preserved.
-Estimates of total body length and mass of MPEF-PV 1776 vary from 2.2 to 3.1 m, and from 52.2 to 113.5 kg, respectively.
-The postcranial skeleton of Sebecus provides additional evidence of its terrestriality.
-Its limbs, especially femora, were proportionally longer than limbs of living crocodilians; the shoulder-to-hip length of its body can be estimated at 2.3 times the length of the femur - similar to another, unrelated terrestrial crocodylomorph, Pristichampsus, while American alligators have proportionally shorter femora.

 In 2021 another species was described by Bravo et al. based on remains that were found in north-western Argentina.
 The rock layer the partial cranium and mandible belong to are part of the Paleocene Mealla Formation.
 This new species was named Sebecus ayrampu after the ayrampu (or ayrampo), the fruit of the Tunilla genus of cacti, which resembles the reddish-brown colour of the Maella Formation's sediments.